Boyquotes/sqlite-for-godot/README.md

 ### SQLiteStatement SQLite.compile_sql(String sql)
 compile an SQL statement, returns null on failure

+### bool SQLite.execute_sql(String sql)
+execute an SQL statement that takes no parameters and returns no results

 ### String SQLite.get_last_error()
 get the last error message, useful for debugging when a function call failed